geekq/workflow/README.markdown

     gem install workflow

-Alternatively you can just download the lib/workflow.rb and put it in the lib folder of your Rails or Ruby application.
+**Important**: If you're interested in graphing your workflow state machine, you will also need to install the `active_support` and `ruby-graphviz` gems.

 Ruby 1.9
 --------

 Workflow gem does not work with some (but very widespread) Ruby 1.9 builds due to a known bug in Ruby 1.9.
 Either

 * use newer ruby build, 1.9.2-p136 and -p180 tested to work
 * or compile your Ruby 1.9 from source
 * or [comment out some lines in workflow](http://github.com/geekq/workflow/issues#issue/6) (reduces functionality).